gibsonMatt/bioneer/README.md

     query (str): The query to ask the LLM

-    degree (int): Number of similar prompts to include in dynamic few-shot injection
+    degree (int): Number of similar prompts to include

     force (bool): Force re-create Chroma db